DPDK/dpdk/doc/guides/cryptodevs/bcmfs.rst

 -----------------------

 * Stingray
-* Stingray2

 Features
 --------

-The BCMFS SYM PMD has support for:
+The BCMFS PMD has support for below symmetric algorithms:

 Cipher algorithms: